15 Superb Educational Animation Examples for Online Courses

 3. Math animations from Bar Model Company

-Bar Model Company uses visuals to teach math to children in primary and secondary school all over England.
+Bar Model Company uses visuals to teach math to children in primary and secondary schools all over England.
 The premise of this is simple: animators help educators illustrate math problems with bar models to help young learners grasp the abstract concepts of numbers and mathematical processes.
 From there, they’ll start to learn how to apply this understanding and solve problems.

 Not only does this model make it easier for young minds to understand math, but it also makes the learning process more enjoyable and motivating.
 How?
 By thoughtfully using well-loved superhero and cartoon characters!
 These characters are relatable and appealing to the juniors, and they help turn the math problem into a story that pulls the audience in.
 And that’s everything you expect from the visual supporting aid of an online course, especially in this distracting, digital age.